R-Mielamud/TsUnited/example/backend/README.md

-# This is the backend part of our mini app (todo-list)
+# This is the backend part of our mini app (todo list)

 This project uses NodeJS runtime and **@ts-united/node**